MeltedIceKing/Agile-Project/README.md

 - npm install jest-express

 Once you have these installed you can run all the test files simply by using the command: "npm test" from the root directory.

+You can run the server by using the command "npm start" from the root directory.